top of page

 1. Cloud Becomes a Business Strategy—Not Just IT Infrastructure

-In 2022, cloud was primarily seen as a tool for digital storage and remote access.
-By 2024, it has become fully embedded in long-term business strategies.
+In 2023, cloud was still seen by many as a tool for storage, access, and scalability.
+By 2025, it’s become deeply embedded in core business strategy.

-Cloud platforms are now critical for product innovation, global scalability, and business continuity—used not just by IT, but across marketing, finance, and operations.
+Cloud platforms now underpin innovation, global expansion, and operational resilience—not just within IT teams, but across functions like marketing, finance, HR, and customer service.

 2. Hybrid and Multi-Cloud Environments Dominate

-The shift away from single-provider models is accelerating.
-In 2024, 72% of organisations now operate hybrid or multi-cloud environments.
+The shift away from single-provider models has intensified.
+As of 2025, 92% of organisations operate hybrid or multi-cloud environments.

-This change is driven by the need for flexibility, cost optimisation, and compliance—especially in regulated industries like finance, healthcare, and legal services.
+This trend is driven by the need for workload flexibility, data localisation, cost efficiency, and compliance—especially in finance, legal, healthcare, and government sectors.

 3. Cloud Investment and Market Growth Accelerate

-Cloud-native development, SaaS platforms, and cloud-based AI are among the fastest-growing segments, with over 50% of enterprise IT budgets now dedicated to cloud technologies.
+Cloud-native platforms, SaaS ecosystems, and AI-as-a-Service are the fastest-growing segments, with over 50% of enterprise IT budgets now allocated to cloud technologies.

 4. Resilience and Recovery Take Centre Stage